AbdulHadi806/AI-Advance-Notes/machine-learning/evaluation-methods.md

 <img width="320" alt="image" src="https://github.com/AbdulHadi806/AI-Advance-Notes/assets/113926529/d1811472-bcd3-4491-b135-becfebff6866">

 We can see that precision slope is a little bumpier around 400000 threshold, this is because precision sometimes decreases when the threshold increases.

+## ROC curve
+The ROC curve is a tool used with binary classification, similar to the precision/recall curve.
+Instead of plotting precision versus recall, the ROC curve plots the true positive rate(recall) against the false positive rate.
+The false positive rate is the ratio of negative instances incorrectly classified as positive.
+The ROC curve shows a tradeoff: the higher the recall, the more false positives the classifier produces.
+A good classifier stays away from the line representing a pure random classifier.
+The area under the ROC curve (AUC) measures the classifier performance with 1 indicating a perfect classifier and 0.5 a pure random classifier.